-Whales evolved from land mammals many years ego and share many of their senses with modern-day land mammals.
+Whales evolved from land mammals many years ago and shared many of their senses with modern-day land mammals.
 However, some of their senses are unique to allow them to survive in the oceans.

 As marine mammals evolved from land mammals, their eyes were originally only adapted for sight on land.
-Evolution of the eye was essential to allow them to see not only on land but underwater.
+The evolution of the eye was essential to allow them to see not only on land but underwater.

 Eyes that are adapted to being able to see in air lose their focus in water.
 This is because light travels slower in water than it does in air.
 In water, the light bends when it passes into the water.

-Land mammals have spherical eyes whereas marine mammals have an elliptical eye when underwater.
-The muscles around the eye allow the lens to change from a spherical shape to the elliptical shape.
+Land mammals have spherical eyes, whereas marine mammals have an elliptical eye when underwater.
+The muscles around the eye allow the lens to change from a spherical shape to an elliptical shape.

-Light levels whilst deep in the ocean are very low but at the surface, they are very strong.
+Light levels whilst deep in the ocean are low, but they are strong at the surface.
 The light intensity and the differences between depths can cause problems.

 Marine mammals can contract their eyes to a narrow slit, allowing them to use their eyes at the surface of the water.

-Whales and dolphins can also use both eyes together and can see objects that are close to the front of their mouth.
+Whales and dolphins can also use both eyes together and see objects close to the front of their mouth.

-Scientists have suggested that marine mammals may be able to see a limited amount of colors like red and yellow light is absorbed by water.
-This makes most objects underwater appear as bluish-green.
+Scientists have suggested that marine mammals may see a limited amount of colors like red and yellow light is absorbed by water.
+This makes most objects underwater appear bluish-green.

-Some species of dolphins do have a preference for red and yellow objects when tested so do have a more varied color vision.
+Some dolphins’ species preferred red and yellow objects when tested, so they have varied color vision.

 Many of the food items that they catch at these depths have a chemical process that gives them light.
-The light is at certain frequencies and it is thought that the toothed whales have eyes that are adapted to detect the chemical light.
+The light is at certain frequencies, and it is thought that the toothed whales have eyes adapted to detect the chemical light.

-The sense of touch to a marine mammal is very important but without hands, they can no longer get the same information from an object as humans can.
+The sense of touch to a marine mammal is important, but they can no longer get the same information from an object as humans can without hands.

 The skin of a cetacean is highly specialized and is very complex.
 The skin contains a system of organized nerve endings.
-The number of nerve endings in some areas is greater than in other areas giving them greater sensitivity in these areas.
+The number of nerve endings in some areas is greater than in other areas giving them greater sensitivity.

 The skin of a whale helps them to swim much more efficiently.
 Laminar flow is when each layer of fluid moves smoothly past the adjacent layers.
-Due to their size cetaceans need to achieve this over the body to allow them to be able to swim at high speeds and efficiently.
+Due to their size, cetaceans need to achieve this over the body to allow them to swim at high speeds and efficiency.

-Due to the need for laminar flow when a large whale is swimming, the body shape needs to be able to adjust all the time.
-If there is any turbulence then the laminar flow does not work and the whale will not be able to swim efficiently.
+Due to the need for laminar flow when a large whale is swimming, the body shape needs to adjust all the time.
+If there is any turbulence, then the laminar flow does not work, and the whale will not swim efficiently.

 Whales use their skin to act as a sensor to the pressure of the water.
-By using the highly sensitive skin they can stretch parts of their skin keeping their bodies in the correct shape for efficiency.
+Using sensitive skin, they can stretch parts of their skin, keeping their bodies in the correct shape for efficiency.

-Areas of the skin can also tell them how fast they are swimming by sensing a build-up of pressure around the jaws.
+Areas of the skin can also tell them how fast they are swimming by sensing a pressure build-up around the jaws.
 These same areas can also be used to detect low-frequency vibrations.